CSNY 1974: Background

 After the split of CSNY in the summer of 1970, through 1971 David Crosby, Graham Nash, and Neil Young released solo albums, while Stephen Stills issued two.
-All were gold records, as were the three issued in early 1972 by the quartet: Harvest; Graham Nash David Crosby; and Manassas; proving the group to be appealing commercially apart as well as together.
+All were gold records, as were the three issued in early 1972 by the four members: Harvest; Graham Nash David Crosby; and Manassas; proving the group to be appealing commercially apart as well as together.
 Indicative of this commercial clout, only the separated Beatles as a group also achieved gold records with regularity during the same time period, reinforcing the notion of CSNY as the American Beatles.
 The foursome showed little interest in regrouping given their individual success, but with the Beatles defunct and Bob Dylan not touring, public enthusiasm remained unabated for CSNY as the new counterculture leaders to record and/or do concerts together, acknowledged by manager Elliot Roberts with his 'pissing in the wind' quote.

-Young toured solo in late 1970 and early 1971, and Stills undertook his first solo headlining tour with a new band in the summer of 1971, about the same time as Crosby and Nash toured 'unplugged', for the first time as a duo.
-Crosby and Nash toured by themselves again in 1972, while Stills assembled his Manassas band to tour after their album.
+Young toured solo in late 1970 and early 1971, Stills undertook his first solo headlining tour with a new band in the summer of 1971, and in the fall of 1971–as documented on the acoustic live album Another Stoney Evening–Crosby & Nash toured for the first time as a duo.
+In 1972, Stills assembled his band Manassas to tour in support of their album.
 There had been sporadic reunions, with Young showing up to Crosby and Nash shows, Young recording a one-off single "War Song" with Nash, and CSN in three different pairs providing backing vocals on Young's Harvest album.

 In 1973, their individual fortunes began to falter.
 Stills toured again with Manassas, but their second album did not do as well in the marketplace.
-Young undertook two tours colored by the death of Crazy Horse guitarist Danny Whitten; the album from the first tour (with Crosby and Nash on a couple of tracks) Time Fades Away falling well short of the previous year's Harvest sales-wise; his very dark Tonight's the Night album had been delayed by the record company.
-Crosby's reunion with the Byrds and Nash's second solo album also did not do very well critically or commercially.
+Young undertook two tours colored by the death of Crazy Horse guitarist Danny Whitten; the album from the first tour (with Crosby and Nash on a couple of tracks) Time Fades Away falling well short of the previous year's Harvest sales-wise; his dark album Tonight's the Night had been delayed.
+Crosby's reunion with the Byrds and Nash's second solo album also did not do particularly well commercially.
 An attempt to make the second CSNY studio album in the summer of 1973 after a reunion in Hawaii fell apart.

 Crosby and Nash put together their first electric band tour in late 1973, and Stills continued to tour with Manassas late into 1973, but the seed had been planted.
 In January and February 1974, impresario Bill Graham successfully directed the return of Bob Dylan to the concert stage with a winter tour of basketball and hockey arenas.
 Manager Roberts proposed to CSNY something more ambitious: a summer tour of baseball and football stadiums.
 Crosby, Stills, Nash, and Young agreed, Graham signed on as tour director, and the tour was set to begin in July.
 Rehearsals took place at Young's ranch in La Honda in May and June.